I’ve applied. Now what?

 Questions?
 Call Outreach and Onboarding Services at (760) 744-1150, ext.
 3756

-Contact the Promise Office or Counseling Services to schedule a group session with a counselor to help you select classes.
+Contact the Promise Office or Counseling Services to schedule an appointment with a counselor to help you select classes.
 Students participating in other special programs may also schedule a counseling appointment with their respective programs.
+Counseling appointments are available in-person, telephone and via Zoom.

 Additional Resources: